 8. “I have a gift for disaster.” / “I am the man with the power to create catastrophe.” — John Morlar, The Medusa Touch (1978)

 Horror movie quotes are more versatile in usage than most people would imagine.
 For example, you could use this classic one to explain your endless string of life failures.
-You could also use it to decline involvement in a work project.
+Or you could use it to decline involvement in a work project.
 Lastly, you could moan this a couple of times to scare away an unattractive blind date.

 9. “They’re all pods, all of them!” — Nancy Bellicec, Invasion of the Body Snatchers (1978)